brharper-clgx/Niko/the-coin.md

 ## The Coin
 The story of how I came across my magical coin is an amusing one.
 I discovered it after winning at a game of cards while waiting for a ship in the port at Nilrennas.
 It was a low stakes game.
 My opponent, a man who'd set up a wobbly little table and stools on the street corner, was ragged and had little to his name.
 And I must admit I wasn't exactly flush either.

 I walked away after winning a few hands.
-One gold piece, two silver, a dozen or so copper, and a marble where my prize.
+One gold piece, two silver, a dozen or so copper, and a marble were my prize.
 Not amazing, but it would feed me for a while.
 Only, not a hundred paces away and I realized the gold coin was missing...

 Now, most people would probably assume that they had been the victim of a pickpocket.
 A reasonable assumption.
 But having skill at pickpocketing myself I'm damn good at keeping an eye on my purse.
 Either I was in the midst of a thief savant or something even more interesting was afoot.